Tech-at-DU/React-Redux-Tetris-Tutorial/P11-Connect-Next-Block/readme.md

 # Get a piece of state

-When using `useSelector` you'll provide a callback that recieves state from Redux and returns the `piece' of state that you're interested in.
+When using `useSelector` you'll provide a callback that receives the state from Redux and returns the `piece' of the state that you're interested in.

-For the NextBlock component you need the `nextShape` piece of state.
+For the `NextBlock` component, you need the `nextShape` piece of state.
 This is an integer that is the index of a shape in your array of shapes.

 In our case the store looks like this: